Skip to main content

 What is Equinix Fabric?

 Equinix Fabric is an advanced software-defined interconnection solution that enables you to directly, securely, and dynamically connect to distributed infrastructure and digital ecosystems on platform Equinix through a single port.
-Equinix Fabric is offered to you through the Equinix Fabric web portal and REST APIs.
+Equinix Fabric is offered to you through the Equinix Customer Portal, REST APIs, and Terraform.

 What are the benefits of connecting via Equinix Fabric?